VikkiWalls/30-Day-Map-Challenge-2022/README.md

 * [Tuna Data](https://mola.stanford.edu/NaturePaper/vr-index.php)

 #### Notes:
-* Seperate data set for each fish so only plotted the migration of five fish.
+* Separate data set for each fish so only plotted the migration of five fish.
 * Could be improved by including more fish and using more recent data.

 [Back to top](#30-day-map-challenge-2022)